rikkitomikoehrhart/rikkitomikoehrhart/README.md

 - 👩‍🎨 Certificate of Coding & Design (May 2025)
 - 👩‍💻 Application into the Bachelors of Software Developemnt at Austin Community College
 - 🎶 Programming Intership with Hurley Piano!!!
+- 🍱 "Grab a Byte" lunchtime learning workshop for WIT (Women Information Technology) at ACC

 ### I am currently learning...
 - 🎮 Godot!